 - Deployment Factor

-As specified in the Business Practice Manual, the percentage of Imbalance Reserves Awards the CAISO models as being deployed for Energy for the purpose of modeling the deployment of Imbalance Reserves against Transmission Constraints.
+As specified in Section 31.3.1.6.3.1 and further specified in the Business Practice Manual, the percentage of Imbalance Reserves Awards the CAISO models as being deployed for Energy for the purpose of modeling the deployment of Imbalance Reserves against Transmission Constraints.
 The CAISO establishes distinct Deployment Factors for Imbalance Reserves Up and Imbalance Reserves Down.